-Babies have 10 times more sensitive skin than adults.
+Not only that, (unsurprisingly, baby skin is much, much more sensitive than the skin of an adult.
 In addition, the epidermis of a baby’s skin is almost 5 times thinner compared to our own adult skin.
 Consequently, the skincare process for babies should be given the utmost attention, especially when it’s summer time.

 In other seasons, the baby can more easily cope with the weather changes but when the summer starts parents have to be more conscious to keep their baby cool and protected.

 In this article, we’ll cover multiple methods you can explore to protect that new, lovely, and vulnerable skin, and to keep baby cool in the heat of summer.